<> We Can Forgive But Never Forget the Utah Black Hawk War

 Author Phillip B Gottfredson

 Some people say that the sufferings of Native people are 'their own damn fault.'
-But I've lived decades among the Native people, and they've shown me what it truly means to be a Native American.
-It's crucial that we understand their experiences and the challenges they face.
-Our inculturation blinds us, preventing us from seeing the harsh realities they confront every day due to our inherited racist and judgmental views.
+But living decades among the Native people, I learned what it means to be human and free from the colonial mindset.
+Our enculturation blinds us, preventing us from seeing the harsh realities they confront every day due to our inherited racist and judgmental views.

-It is difficult for Native people to talk about their painful past, especially to non-Natives.
-And I can't blame them; they have been so demoralized and beaten down that it is tough to trust.
-And for many of us, it is difficult to face the truth that our ancestors were involved in such a horrible tragedy as the Black Hawk War in Utah.
+It is difficult for Native people to talk about their painful past, especially to white Euro colonists.
+I can't blame them; they have been so demoralized and beaten down that it is tough to trust us.
+For many of us, it is difficult to face the truth that our ancestors did such horrible things to a kind and loving people, whose only crime was being "Indian."

 Instead of arrogance, there should be humility, and instead of hate, there should be love.
 We should reach out to those suffering from the evils of the past.
 From our hearts, we should speak and listen.
 We need to talk, but we also need to listen, with our hearts.